hawkinsw/CPPTimes/templates.md

 }
 ```

-Other than the fancy C++ *stuff* that we need to handle dates (i.e., `std::chrono::year_month_day`), there's nothing here that we haven't already seen before!
+Other than the fancy C++ _stuff_ that we need to handle dates (i.e., `std::chrono::year_month_day`), there's nothing here that we haven't already seen before!
 Cool!

 ## Nothing Outlasts the Energizer Bunny

+The ADT we designed above is not _really_ an ADT for a slice of leftover Pizza -- it's much more reuseable than that.
+What we really designed was an ADT that can be used to store _something_ that has a type and could, after not being used for some time, go bad.

+Software engineers are always attempting to make the most of the code that they have already written (software reuse), so let's see whether we can reuse the code we wrote above for other purposes.[^reuse]

+[^reuse]: We will talk more about reuse when we work through C++ Interlude 5 in _Walls and Mirrors_.

 I'm not sure that it's true, but I always heard that unused batteries will last longer if they are stored in a sealed container.
-Whether it's folklore or real science, let's assume that we might want to store batteries in our container.
-To do so we'll need a data structure representing a battery.
-It will have *largely* the same interface as `Pizza` (an important point we will return to at the conclusion of this issue of the *C++ Times*).
+Whether it's folklore or real science, let's assume that we might want to store excess batteries in the same way that we store excess Pizz _AA_.

+Playing  a trick on ourselves will make the (soon to be revealed) dramatic conclusion of all our work so much sweeter ...  pretend that we don't remember the code that we wrote above.

+To implement an object-oriented solution to storing excess batters, we'll need a _Stored Battery_ ADT that has a _type_ characteristic (i.e., AA, AAA, 9 Volt, etc.) and a _is it fresh?_ behavior.
+Let's implement that ADT in C++ as the `StoredBattery` class:

 `battery.hpp`
 ```C++